roboscienceorg/book/source/SciPy/ScipyMath.rst

 which then runs those import commands each time iPython is invoked.
 In this next section, we will review some needed mathematics and introduce SciPy as we proceed.

+.. rubric:: Footnotes

+.. [#f1] Thanks to the NumPy and SciPy online tutorials for great examples.